mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Grow TinyPilot to $1M in annual revenue

-I've never invested as much as I should on TinyPilot's marketing.
+I've never invested as much as I want in marketing for TinyPilot.
 I've been fortunate that TinyPilot can survive almost exclusively on word of mouth and organic search.

 The only marketing I've done is sending free units to YouTube creators to review.
 That worked pretty well, but there are tons of marketing channels that I've never explored at all.

 I think the right marketing channels could double my current revenue.
-And if I'm aiming for $900k, why not just make it a cool million?
+And if I double to $900k, why not just make it a cool million?

 ### Manage TinyPilot on 20 hours per week

-The times when I least enjoy are when I have a thousand short-term things to do, and it's more work to delegate them than to do them myself.
+The times when I enjoy TinyPilot least are when I have a thousand short-term things to do, and it's more work to delegate them than to do them myself.
 I most enjoy TinyPilot when things are running smoothly enough to give me space to think about ways to grow the business or improve the product.

 This year, I'd like to continue systematizing TinyPilot so that everything runs smoothly if I only work 20 hours per week.
-That would free up time for me to write and code, neither of which I have time for now.
+That would also free up time for me to write and code, neither of which I have time for now.

 ## Do I still love it?

 When I do these writeups, I think about whether I still love being a bootstrapped founder.
 This is the first year where it's difficult to say yes.
 As TinyPilot grows, the highs are high but the lows are lower.

 I'll start with the positives.
 I enjoy feeling like I run a real business.
 Before TinyPilot, my businesses typically earned less than $500 per month.
-That limits what I could do because it's not enough to hire anyone or pay for tooling.
+At that scale, you're so limited in what you can do.
+It's not enough to hire for any skilled roles or pay for tooling.
 You end up grinding away at problems you know are already solved, but you have to reinvent the wheel out of necessity.

-With TinyPilot, I can hire an awesome 3D printing designer to make my cases instead of spending hundreds of hours learning to make CAD designs and operate a 3D printer.
+With TinyPilot, I can pay for tooling or hire specialists where it makes sense.
+TinyPilot uses elegant cases for the Voyager, and it's because I hired an awesome 3D printing designer.
+If I didn't have money for that, I definitely wouldn't have spent hundreds of hours learning to make CAD designs and operating a 3D printer.

-So if we ship a bad bug, I feel it.
-When I announce a launch date for new hardware, and then I keep having to delay it, I find it stressful and personally embarrassing in a way that I never felt at Google when I was eight layers removed from real customers.
+The downside of running your own business with thousands of customers is that you're responsible for failure.
+When I ship a bad bug, I feel it.
+When I announce a launch date for new hardware and have to delay it over and over, I find it personally embarrassing in a way that I never felt at Google when I was eight layers removed from real customers.

 Overall, I still prefer working for myself.
 At Google, I felt so powerless over my career.
 If there were aspects of the company I disliked, I had no hope of changing them.
 With TinyPilot, I'm fully in control of changing the business to fit my needs.
-Some of these changes can't happen overnight, but I'm able to align the business with my goals.
+Some of these changes can't happen overnight, but I'm still able to align the business with my goals.

 ---